 Brooks served as director from 1981 to 1991, and again from 1996 to 2001, and under his leadership, the Whitney became a hub of interdepartmental interactions among the faculty members appointed to its two-year fellowships.
-Very few Whitney programs, though, made any attempt to engage undergraduates.
+Very few Whitney programs, however, made any attempt to engage undergraduates.
 It was only with the arrival in 2001 of María Rosa Menocal, a scholar of medieval literature and culture, that the Whitney committed to a true expansion of its offerings, targeting students as well as a much wider range of faculty members.

 Menocal transformed the Whitney.
-She turned the fellows lounge into an art gallery, outfitted the auditorium for state-of-the-art 35 mm film projection, and, perhaps most importantly, made the Whitney the new home of Directed Studies and the humanities major.
+She turned the fellows lounge into an art gallery, outfitted the auditorium for state-of-the-art 35-mm film projection, and, perhaps most importantly, made the Whitney the new home of Directed Studies and the Humanities major.

 Over the later years of her tenure, Menocal also oversaw the creation of what has become the Franke Program in Science and the Humanities.
 The annual Shulman Seminar, which features an associated series of public guest lectures, was established first, in 2007.
 The new Franke Program, directed by biology and ornithology professor Richard Prum, has taken in the Shulman Seminar, and added “University Seminars” for the faculty and events for the public, such as a lecture last November by Harvard psychologist Steven Pinker.

-When Menocal, early last year, told the University administration that she would be stepping down, they made a rare decision to give an important administrative position to a newcomer to Yale.
+After Menocal, early last year, told the University administration that she would be stepping down, the powers that be made a rare decision to give an important administrative position to a newcomer to Yale.
 Tomlinson is still, as he put it to me, “in the midst of a steep learning curve.”
 Given his relatively limited knowledge of Yale’s academic and social culture at the faculty and the student level, and given all of Menocal’s radical expansions, his contribution as director will likely have less to do with attracting whole new populations to the Whitney, and more to do with changing the nature of the conversations the Whitney allows and encourages people at Yale to have.
 Prum praised Tomlinson’s ability to make his colleagues consider “the philosophy and the history and the nature” of their disciplines, and Andrew said he thinks Tomlinson, as the Whitney’s director, “will bring in deeper debates about what the humanities are.”

-“What I see as my role,” Tomlinson told me, “is to marshal conversations that can begin to uncover some of the unspoken premises about the humanities — the ways in which they’re wrong, the ways in which they’re shallow, and the truths that they bring to the table, too.
-We need to get down to those foundations, and we need to think about them, hard.”
+“What I see as my role,” Tomlinson told me, “is to marshal conversations that can begin to uncover some of the unspoken premises about the humanities: the ways in which they’re wrong, the ways in which they’re shallow, and the truths that they bring to the table, too.
+We need to get down to those foundations, and we need to think about them — hard.”